johannesbuehl/pv-pate/README.md

 # reservations
 - add confirm
-- text for reserved but not godfathered elements
+- text for reserved but not taken

 ## admin-panel
 - list of reserved modules: confirm or deny